-Serious people tend to avoid generalizations, but one claim seems appropriate here: the average language learner needs to study a minimum of 10-12 hours a week.
+Serious people tend to avoid generalizations, but one claim seems appropriate here: the ALL needs to study a minimum of 10-12 hours a week.
 If one cannot or doesn't want to invest this much time, he or she should think twice about the enterprise.